 Lead Poisoning from Traditional Eye Make Up

 Surma is also called "ranja," "kohl," "kajal," "gajal," "kahal," or "al-kahal."
 It is a traditional eye makeup from Asia, Africa, and the Middle East.
 Most imported versions have lead in them.
 Surma can cause lead poisoning when used on the face, eyes or newborn's umbilical stump.
-Immigrants and refugees are especially at risk for Surma poisoning because some may still be using the products from home or bring them to the U.S. after a visit from their home country.
-Consider using products from Europe or the U.S. instead.
+Consider using products from Europe or the U.S. instead of those imported from other countries.
 Safer products are suggested on the Surma Fact Sheet developed by our partners at Western States Pediatric Environmental Health Specialty Unit (PEHSU).

 Cryptosporidium – also known as “Crypto”